sf-wdi-19-20/w5_project_1/README.md

 ####Before you start coding...

-* **Project scope** What are you planning to build?
-What features will it have? *What do you reasonably think you can implement this in a week?* Think [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product)!
-If you run out of time, will you have at least some working features?
-Get the core working first, then focus on new features.
-* **Wireframes** Sketch out what a your core pages will look like and how they will work.
+* **Getting Ideas** Think about problems you know of - things that suck or are broken in the world.
+Could you build something that could grow into a solution?
+Try to do one thing well and then iterate.
 * **User stories** Outline your core user stories and divide them into sub-stories.
 Use your own [Trello](https://trello.com/) board to track your progress and keep you focused.
+* **Wireframes** Sketch out what a your core pages will look like and how they will work.
 * **Object Models** Use an entity relationship diagram to plan out the Models, their relationship(s), and properties.

 *DO NOT start coding before each of the above is clearly outlined and approved by an instructor.*

+* **REMEMBER to build "outside-in"** starting with an index template with static data, then swap in dynamic data stored on the client, then swap in getting the data with a GET call to a URL route on your server for the data, then saving the data in your database.

 ## WHAT WE ARE LOOKING FOR
 ####Code should be...